 If you requested your credit report and see a score below a landlord’s requirement or below what you would like, there are a few actions you can take to bolster your score relatively quickly.

 1. Check for errors

 The first thing to do is to assess whether your score is accurate.
-The way to do this is by reviewing the different sections of the credit report and verifying the information.
-If you see a credit account that doesn’t belong to you, an account that was closed previously and is showing as outstanding, or any other mistake, flag the error immediately to the credit bureau.
+The way to do this is by reviewing the different sections of your credit report and verifying the information.
+If you see a credit account that doesn’t belong to you, an account that was closed previously and is showing as outstanding, or any other mistakes, flag the error immediately to the credit bureau.

 2. Reduce your credit utilization

-You can either pay down what you owe on your credit cards and lines of credit (LOCs), starting with the highest interest ones first, or you can increase the amount of credit available to you.
-The simplest way to increase your available credit is to ask your bank whether you qualify for an increase in your credit card limit or line of credit.
+You can either pay down what you owe on your credit cards and lines of credit (LOCs), starting with the highest-interest ones first, or you can increase the amount of credit available to you on those accounts.
+The simplest way to increase your available credit is to ask if qualify for an increase in your credit card limit or line of credit.
 But this only works as long as you do not borrow more and increase what you owe on those things.